 The current study attempted to assess the clinical attributes of COVID-19 in the context of pregnancy, with a specific focus on Iran.
 It was motivated by the insufficiency of previous research in presenting an accurate of the symptoms and severity of the disease in pregnant individuals.
-This research aimed to examine the characteristics of obstetric patients afflicted with the coronavirus disease, including the manifestation of symptoms, critical illness, as well as mortality rates.
+This research aimed to examine the characteristics of obstetric patients afflicted with the coronavirus disease, including the manifestation of symptoms, critical illness, as well as mortality rates in Mashhad, North East Iran.